skienzmatishun/rippreport/content/p/scary/index.md

   recency_score: 17.082369330376963
   rank: 10
-summary: As part of our investigative analysis on the Fairhope mayoral race, we dissect how disgruntled candidate Sherry Sullivan teamed up with the Catalyst machine to oust Mayor Karin Wilson.
+summary: As part of our investigative analysis on the Fairhope mayoral race, we dissect how disgruntled candidate Sherry Sullivan teamed up with CATALYST to oust Mayor Karin Wilson.
 Sullivan brings a high school education, a trail of workplace failures, and revenge motives funded by corrupt developers.
 Fairhope voters must choose between Wilson's proven financial reform or Sullivan's backroom deals.